Skip to main content

 If the section I want to enroll in is full, should I put myself on a waitlist?

 Rather than putting yourself on a waitlist, you should look at all the sections which have openings, and go ahead and enroll in whichever one fits your schedule.
-The only way you will get into a class that you are waitlisted for is if someone who is in the class drops it, and since DOC classes are relatively small, the chances of that happening are slim.
-Keep in mind that you often won’t be able to create your "ideal" class schedule, and in order to take the classes you need you may be inconvenienced to some degree.
+The only way you will get into a class that you are waitlisted for is if someone who is in the class drops it, therefore opening up a spot, and since DOC discussion sections are relatively small, the chances of that happening are slim.

 Where do I find the syllabus for my DOC course?